Tech Topics — Field Planning

 Maximize Your Acres

 Field planning is essential to maximize the use of the herbicide trait system you’re planting.
-Get expert field planning advice from Enlist® field specialists to maximize your acres.
+Get expert field planning advice from Enlist® experts to maximize your acres.

 Know What Neighbors Are Planting Next Year